v-fearam/msbuild-examples/rest-api-client-generation/README.md

 #### Downloading code

 We need to install [NSwag command line tool](https://github.com/RicoSuter/NSwag/releases).
 Then,  we need the full path to the directory where NSwag.exe is located.
 After that, edit PetRestApiClient.csproj selecting the proper NSwagCommandFullPath value based on your computer.
-Finally, select "RestApiClientGenerator" and build only that project, and finally select and rebuild "PetReaderToolTaskConsoleApp".
+Now, select "RestApiClientGenerator" and build only that project, and finally select and rebuild "PetReaderToolTaskConsoleApp".
 You can execute "PetReaderToolTaskConsoleApp".